Testing leptogenesis and dark matter production during reheating with primordial gravitational waves: Abstract

 \section{Abstract}

-{We study the cogenesis of baryon and dark matter (DM) in an extended reheating period after the end of slow-roll inflation.
+{We study the generation of of baryon asymmetry as well as dark matter (DM) in an extended reheating period after the end of slow-roll inflation.
 Within the regime of perturbative reheating, we consider different monomial potential of the inflaton field during reheating era.
 The inflaton condensate reheats the Universe by decaying into the Standard Model (SM) bath either via fermionic or bosonic decay modes.
-Assuming the leptogenesis route to baryogenesis in a canonical seesaw framework, we consider the bath to produce such RHNs during the period of reheating when the maximum temperature $T_{\rm max}$ of the SM bath is well above the reheating temperature $T_{\rm rh}$.
+Assuming the leptogenesis route to baryogenesis in a canonical seesaw framework, we consider both the radiation bath and perturbative inflaton decay to produce such RHNs during the period of reheating when the maximum temperature of the SM bath is well above the reheating temperature.
 The DM, assumed to be a SM gauge singlet field, also gets produced from the bath during the reheating period via UV freeze-in.
 In addition to obtaining different parameter space for such non-thermal leptogenesis and DM for both bosonic and fermionic reheating modes and the type of monomial potential, we discuss the possibility of probing such scenarios via spectral shape of primordial gravitational waves.}